This post may contain affiliate links, from which we earn an income.

 On your last day, relax at Durdle Door beach.
 The incredibly pretty village of Lulworth, where you need to park to walk to the beach, is around an hour’s drive from Salisbury, through the beautiful rolling countryside of Wiltshire and Dorset.

 This iconic landmark on the ancient UNESCO World Heritage Jurassic Coast attracts many visitors, so make sure to arrive there early, especially in the summer months.
-Spend the day admiring one of the most famous natural landmark in England, the spectacular Durdle Door arch.
+Spend the day admiring one of the most famous natural landmarks in England, the spectacular Durdle Door arch.

 RELATED POST – A South England Road Trip to Dorset & The New Forest